cout/callwith/README.md

       end
     end

-The `with` method will delegate method calls to the passed object;
+The `callwith` method will delegate method calls to the passed object;
-however, if the passed object does not have such a method, `with` will fall back onto calling on `self`.
+however, if the passed object does not have such a method, `callwith` will fall back onto calling on `self`.
 For example:

     class HelloWorld